-With a Diploma of Community Services, you can graduate with the skills and knowledge to be a valued professional worker in the community and social service areas.
-This may include areas in child protection, domestic violence, employment support, and migrant services, amongst others.
-You will have gained comprehensive skills in advocacy, case management, community program development, consultation, policy, and research, preparing you for a fulfilling and important career.
+With a Diploma of Community Services, you can graduate with the knowledge and skills to be a valued professional worker in the community service industry.
+Upon completion of the course, you will have gained the theoretical and ethical foundation required to prepare you for a meaningful and stimulating career.
+This may include working in areas such as child and family services, domestic violence, employment support, community development, and migrant services, among others.

 CHCCCS007 Develop and Implement Service Programs